jonnyzzz/kotlin-native-mpp-template/README.md

 License
 =======

 MIT.

-Use it in any way you like
+See the LICENSE file in the repository

 Using The Template
 ===================